eerkela/bertrand/docs/source/content/motivation.rst

 In C, integers come in several `varieties
 <https://en.wikipedia.org/wiki/C_data_types>`_ based on the size of their
-underlying memory buffer and signed/unsigned behavior.
+underlying memory buffer and signed/unsigned status.
 This means they can only represent values within a certain fixed range, and are subject to `overflow <https://en.wikipedia.org/wiki/Integer_overflow>`_ errors if they exceed it.
 By contrast, Python (since `3.0